skip to main content

 Paris is quieter in the winter, which is great news if you’re looking to see some of the city’s most iconic cultural landmarks.
 Head into the Louvre and see the Mona Lisa and the Venus de Milo, without worrying about the bustling crowds that flock to the museum in the hotter months.

 Why queue when you don’t have to?
-Explore the Palace of Versaille, with its royal gardens, Hall of Mirrors and unique history as the home of France’s longest reigning monarch, the Sun King, Louis XIV.
+Explore the Palace of Versailles, with its royal gardens, Hall of Mirrors and unique history as the home of France’s longest reigning monarch, the Sun King, Louis XIV.

 At the airport